Zylann/SnowfeetEngine/README.md

 Binaries
 --------
-There is no pre-build binaries available.
+There are no pre-built binaries available.
 At the moment, the whole engine and its modules must be compiled with the SAME compiler, no matter which one, for compatibility reasons.
 Building your own binaries is the best way to fit your platform,